Anywhere it rains, it can flood

 Floods.org - Find your local or State Floodplain Manager and helpful resources.The Association of State Floodplain Managers (ASFPM) is the world's leading voice for sound floodplain management, science and policy.

-The Community Rating System (CRS) recognizes floodplain management and outreach activities performed by communities that exceed the NFIP minimum standards.
-CRS, a voluntary program, recognizes these efforts by reducing the cost of flood insurance premiums by 5 to 45 percent for flood insurance policies in communities that participate in the CRS.
+The Community Rating System (CRS) that can reduce flood insurance premiums by 5 to 45 percent in communities that participate.
 Contact your local Floodplain Manager of Elected Officials to see if your community is involved or the feasibility of getting started.
-You can also contact us if you have questions.
+You can also contact us if you have any questions.
 (Link via www.FloridaDisaster.org)

 Download this brochure from FEMA to learn about the top five ways to lower your flood insurance rates.